DITAS-Project/ehealth-spark-vdc-with-dal/README.md

 # ehealth-spark-vdc-with-dal
 VDC + DAL implemented using Scala Spark for e-Health sample usecase.

+See individual README.md files of of DAL and VDC projects to understand how to deploy them.

 ## VDC
 VDC implemented using Scala Spark for e-Health sample usecase